Reading Time: 1 minute

 Filip recommends stirring up the sediment before drinking the wine to feel the full flavor.
 We are really fond of this approach to wines of this style.
 It reminds us of our time in Georgia, where winemakers make sure that sediment is mixed in with the wine properly before serving.

 This is a full-fledged minimal intervention wine.
 It’s light in body for an amber wine.
 Full of dandelion, grapefruit, lemon, and white grapes.
 Drinking this wine gives one the sensation of grapefruit juice.
-Tannins are low and it’s cloudy.
-The Atimo is juicy and great with food.
-It is unfined and unfiltered.
+The tannins are low.
+The wine is unfined and unfiltered.
+It is juicy and goes great with food.

 3.9/5 (You can find out more about our scoring system on the START HERE page.)